-16. Each CPC shall adjust its fishing capacity to ensure that it is commensurate with its allocated quota by using relevant yearly catch rates by fleet segment and gear proposed by the SCRS and adopted by the Commission in 2009.
-Those parameters should be reviewed by SCRS no later than 2019 and each time that a stock assessment for eastern bluefin tuna is performed including specific rates for gear type and fishing area.

-- 17. For that purpose each CPC shall establish an annual fishing capacity plan to be analysed and endorsed by Panel 2 inter-sessionally.
+- 16. Each CPC shall adjust its fishing capacity to ensure that it is commensurate with its allocated quota by using relevant yearly catch rates by fleet segment and gear proposed by the SCRS and adopted by the Commission in 2009.
+Those parameters should be reviewed by SCRS no later than 2019 and each time that a stock assessment for eastern bluefin tuna is performed including specific rates for gear type and fishing area. - 17.
+For that purpose each CPC shall establish, when appropriate, an annual fishing capacity management plan to be analysed and endorsed by Panel 2 inter-sessional.
 Such plan shall adjust the number of fishing vessels to demonstrate that the fishing capacity is commensurate with the fishing opportunities allocated to the catching vessels for the same quota period.
-Regarding small scale coastal vessels the minimum quota requirement of 5 t (catch rate defined by SCRS in 2009) shall no longer be applicable. - a) Each CPC shall allocate a specific sectorial quota for this fleet segment indicating in their fishing and inspection plans which additional measures they will put in place to closely monitor the quota consumption of this fleet segment. - b) For the vessels from the archipelagos of Azores, Canary Islands and Madeira, a sectorial quota may be established for baitboats.
+Regarding small scale coastal vessels the minimum quota requirement of 5 t (catch rate defined by SCRS in 2009) shall no longer be applicable and sectorial quota shall alternatively be applied to those vessels as follows: - a) If a CPC has a small-scale coastal vessel authorised to fish for bluefin tuna, it shall allocate a specific sectorial quota and indicate in its fishing and inspection plans which additional measures it will put in place to closely monitor the quota consumption of this fleet segment. - b) For the vessels from the archipelagos of Azores, Canary Islands and Madeira, a sectorial quota may be established for baitboats.
 Such sectorial quota and the additional conditions to monitor it shall be clearly defined in the fishing plan. - 18.
-The adjustment of fishing capacity for purse-seiners shall be limited to a maximum variation of 20% for the period 2019 to 2020 using as baseline the fishing capacity of 2017. - 19.
-For the period 2019-2020 CPCs may authorize a number of their traps engaged in the eastern Atlantic and Mediterranean bluefin tuna fishery which allows the full exploitation of their fishing opportunities. - 20.
-The adjustments defined in paragraph 18 and 19 may not apply to developing CPCs if they can document that they need to develop their fishing capacity so as to fully use their quota, and, in the Atlantic Ocean to those CPCs that are fishing exclusively north to 62°N, managing their fisheries by using Individual transferable quotas (ITQ's) and to those CPCs that refrained from fishing during the recovery period.
-Those CPCs shall clearly indicate in their plan, the schedule of introduction of new capacity in the fishery and/or the specific rules applicable to ITQ's. - 21.
+The adjustment of fishing capacity for purse-seiners shall be limited to a maximum variation of 20% for the period 2019 to 2020 using as baseline the fishing capacity of 2017.
+When calculating this percentage CPCs can eventually round up the number of their purse-seiners. - 19.
+For the period 2019-2020 CPCs may authorize a number of their traps engaged in the eastern Atlantic and Mediterranean Sea bluefin tuna fishery which allows the full exploitation of their fishing opportunities. - 20.
+The adjustments defined in paragraph 18 and 19 shall not apply to: - a) if developing CPCs can demonstrate that they need to develop their fishing capacity so as to fully use their quota, and if such adjustments are included in their annual fishing plan to be submitted in 2019 in accordance to paragraph 12, - b) in the Northeast Atlantic, to those CPCs that are fishing mainly in their own economic zones (the Norwegian Economic Zone and the Icelandic Economic Zone). - 21.
 By derogation to the provisions of paragraphs 16, 17 and 19, for 2019 and 2020, CPCs may decide to include in their annual fishing plans referred to in paragraph 14, a different number of traps and vessels to fully utilise their fishing opportunities.
-The calculations to establish such adjustments shall be made in accordance with the methodology approved at the 2009 annual meeting and with the conditions set in paragraph 17, except when the CPCs concerned fish exclusively in the Atlantic Ocean north of 62° N.
+The calculations to establish such adjustments shall be made in accordance with the methodology approved at the 2009 annual meeting and with the conditions set in paragraph 17, except when the CPCs concerned fish mainly in the Northeast Atlantic in their own Economic Zone.